fojia/action-move-issues-to-column/README.md

     name: Move issues to repository project column
     runs-on: ubuntu-latest
     steps:
-      - name: Move all issues related to current PR(into main branch) and children PRs to 'Done' column
+      - name: Move all issues related to current PR(into main branch) and child PRs to 'Done' column
         uses: fojia/action-move-issues-to-column@master
         with:
           project: 'Actions Project'